keithalewis/math/prob.md

 __Exercise__. _If $P$ is discrete and $X$ is the identity function on $Ω$ then
 $P(X \le x) = \sum_{x_j\le x} p_j$_.

-Note $F$ is piecewise constant, non-decreasing, and right-continuous.
+Note $F$ is piece-wise constant, non-decreasing, and right-continuous.

 __Exercise__. _If $X$ is uniformly distributed on $[0,1)$ then
 $F(x) = \max\{0,\min\{1, x\}\}$ for $-\infty < x <  \infty$_.